-Whilst the ongoing pandemic presents challenges in forecasting accurate market trends over the next six months, our brands are relatively well positioned and we will continue to work closely with our trade partners and customers to ensure we maintain stock cover and flexibility through this uncertain year.
-In addition we will continue to prepare exciting new marketing programmes, line extensions and new to world brands to take advantage of the fresh opportunities that will naturally arise as consumer habits and trade structures shift.
+Whilst the ongoing pandemic continues to present challenges in forecasting accurate market trends over the next six months, our brands remain relatively well positioned and we will continue to work closely with our trade partners and customers to ensure we maintain stock cover and flexibility through this uncertain period.
+In addition we will continue to prepare exciting new marketing programmes, line extensions and new to world brands to take advantage of the fresh opportunities that will naturally arise as consumer habits and trade structures continue to shift.